ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

 Type attribute value: `colanalytics`

 Adds support for ColAnalytics.
-Additionally, need the value for `id`.
+Additionally, you must specify a value for `id`.

 ### Clicky Web Analytics